 - What are your hosting performance needs and expectations?

 - What is your budget?

 Right out of the gates let’s address whether you should even be considering a DIY website for your business.
+There are huge tradeoffs when it comes to using a CMS vs. website builder, and paying for custom website design vs. website templates.
 So, is a website from a company like Wix or Squarespace a viable option for your business?